 |Current Promotion||Get Current Promo||Get Started For Free|

-Squarespace and Wix as a group compete with options like WordPress (which provides the free software to build a website that you own & control – see my WordPress website setup guide here) all the way down to options like typing actual HTML code into a text file.
-Make sense?
-Awesome, let’s dive into the comparison.
+Squarespace and Wix compete with options like WordPress (which provides the free software to build a website that you own & control – see my WordPress website setup guide here) all the way down to options like typing actual HTML code into a text file.

-Comparing pricing between Squarespace and Wix can be tough because their tiers are completely different.
-Squarespace has tiers based on advanced features, users, and eCommerce.
+Squarespace bases its tiers on advanced features, users, and eCommerce.
 Wix has several tiers based on a wide range of factors.
-And Wix has a free plan option that includes Wix ads and a subdomain.
+They also have a free plan option that includes Wix ads and a subdomain.

 |Plan||Personal||Business||Basic Commerce||Advanced Commerce|